Jacinto27/vscode-R_Wiki/Recommended-extensions-and-configuration.md

-Mainly for RStudio user to find similar editor features in VSCode
+Mainly for RStudio users to find similar editor features in VSCode.

 ## Dots in variable/function names